dropbox/dropbox-sdk-obj-c/README.md

 #### Generic network request errors

-Regardless of whether the error is with the route specifically, a generic `DBError` type will be returned, which includes information like Dropbox request ID and HTTP status code.
-The `DBError` type is a special union type which is similar to the standard API v2 union type, but also includes a collection of `as<TAG_STATE>` methods, each of which returns an instance of a particular error sub type.
-As with accessing regular union associated values, the `as<TAG_STATE>` should only be called after the corresponding `is<TAG_STATE>` method returns true.
+In the case of an error, regardless of whether the error is with the route specifically, a generic `DBError` type will be returned, which includes information like Dropbox request ID and HTTP status code.

+The `DBError` type is a special union type which is similar to the standard API v2 union type, but also includes a collection of `as<TAG_STATE>` methods, each of which returns a new instance of a particular error sub type.
+As with accessing associated values in regular unions, the `as<TAG_STATE>` should only be called after the corresponding `is<TAG_STATE>` method returns true.
 See below:

 ```objective-c
 [[client.filesRoutes delete_:@"/test/path"] response:^(DBFILESMetadata *result, DBFILESDeleteError *routeError, DBError *error) {